buildingSMART-Portugal/EIR/EIR-EN.md

 Variable, refers to subdivisions related to the function, and can be broken down into volumes and systems.

-The definition of these codes is the responsibility of each Appointed Party and can be up to four characters long.
+The definition of these codes is the responsibility of each appointed party and can be up to four characters long.

 The codes defined must be listed alongside their definitions in the BIM Execution Plan.